 - Improved customer service

-5. Enhanced roles for technicians
+5. Enhanced Roles for Technicians

 Real-time, automated data alerts sent to your field service teams via IoT technology will drive efficiencies throughout your workforce.
 By highlighting the scope and urgency of issues to technicians in the field, IoT monitoring services help teams work safer and smarter.

-“Dirty Jobs” such as wastewater treatment or offshore drilling, for example, can be better prepared for using IoT sensors.
+“Dirty Jobs” such as wastewater treatment or offshore drilling, for example, can be better prepared for using sensors.
 This leads to safer and more comfortable conditions for your staff.
 Electric power holding company Duke Energy, based in the US, saved more than $30M in repair costs in the first three years of adoption.
 With more advanced sensors better able to pick up data on their plant conditions.
-There was also a little-to-no risk to engineer’s safety.
+There was also a little-to-no risk to the engineer’s safety.

 With so many benefits of integrating IoT devices in the field, it makes sense.
 The Internet of Things will enhance the role of technicians and improve your field service operations.

 When deciding to integrate IoT in your business, make the safety and security of your systems, people, and your data the highest priority.
 Following the effects of the recent pandemic, staff and clients have been impacted and may need support to implement changes.
 And, with the shift to more remote working, COVID19 has accelerated the digital transformation of many businesses.
-This makes 2020 a wise point to consider introducing it.

 Make sure to educate your teams on the benefits of IoT.
 They will need to understand the importance of switching your company culture to more data-driven, remote operations.
-Visit our pages for more information on how field management software can support IoT integration.
+Visit our pages for more information on how Field Management Software can support IoT integration.